11049 Sixth in a rule can mean "replace".

 When rule coHkuH teaches "replace cu with ku", this means that we have to replace

-Were it not for this word, the rules that add the affixes u and u' would also add
+This rule does not apply to affixes.
+The rules that add the affixes u and u' add only

 talkaround rule.
 This is an exception to aNuditsa, that makes a vowel in a rule mean all times -- a vowel only means its own time when it is followed by